dbrattli/Expression/README.md

 > Better Python with F#

-Expression tries to make a better Python by providing several functional features inspired by [F#](https://fsharp.org) into Python.
+Expression tries to make a better Python by providing several functional features inspired by [F#](https://fsharp.org).
 This serves several
 purposes:

-- Enable functional programming in a Pythonic way.
-I.e make sure we are not over-abstracting things.
-Expressions will not be anywhere close to e.g Haskell.
+- Enable functional programming in a Pythonic way, i.e., make sure we are not over-abstracting things.
+Expression will not require purely functional programming as would a language like Haskell.
 - Everything you learn with Expression can also be used with F#.
 Learn F# by starting in a programming language they already know.
 Perhaps get inspired to also [try out F#](https://aka.ms/fsharphome) by itself.